hephaestus-compiler-project/hephaestus-pldi-eval/README.md

 * Example: `--workers 4` -- Use four workers to generate and mutate test programs.

-## `--transformation-types` (Optional)
+## `--transformation-types` and `--only-preserve-correctness-substitutions`

+Hephaestus supports two transformations, those that produce well-typed test programs and those that produce ill-typed test programs.
+Currently, `hephaestus` implements two mutators: Type Erasure Mutator (TEM) and Type Overwriting Mutator (TOM).
+The former produces well-typed programs, whereas the latter produces ill-typed.

+By default TOM is running always after generating a test program and perform correctness-preserving mutations on it.
+To disable TOM you should use the option `--only-preserve-correctness-substitutions`.

-This option specifies which mutations can be used during a testing session.
-There are two option: `TypeErasure` and `TypeOverwriting`.
-If this option is not specified, `hephaestus` will run only the program generator.
-Although you can use the mutators in combination, they have not been rigorously tested.
+`--transformation-types` option specifies which mutations, that produce well-typed programs, can be used during a testing session.
+Currently, `hephaestus` implements only one mutator that produces well-typed programs (i.e., TEM).

+WARNING: Although you can use the mutators in combination, they have not been rigorously tested.

 * Example: `--transformation-types TypeErasure` -- enable TypeErasure mutation.

 ## `--transformations` and `--transformation-schedule`

 You should always specify one of those options. `--transformations` specify the number of mutations that should be applied per test program.
 If the value is `0`, `hephaestus` will run only the generator.
-Note that the expected value of this option is between `0`, `1`, or `2`.
+Note that this option only specifies how many correctness-preserving mutations should be run.

 `--transformation-schedule` expects a path for a file containing the schedule of transformations.
 This file should specify a transformation per line.